IN THIS FREE GUIDE:

 Polishing TechniquesHow a particular combo is actually used is also an important part of how it works.
 In basic terms, how a polish or compound breaks down or is "worked through' is crucial to getting the desired result.
 Fully working your product into the paint is essential, regardless of if you're heavy cutting as part of a multi-stage correction, or performing a single stage enhancement with Tripple.

 The idea is to make sure the abrasives in the compound fully break down to become less abrasive and offer a more and more refined finish as you work.
-Think of this as large, sharp stones being smashed around together in a barrel, eventually all the edges round themselves off and the stones will become pebbles, making them smoother and less abrasive.
+Think of this as large, sharp stones being smashed around together in a barrel, eventually all the stones will break up, with the edges rounding themselves off and the large stones will become smaller pebbles, making them smaller, smoother and less abrasive.
 This is what's happening to the abrasives in the compound on a microscopic level.
 In most cases you need to work the product enough for it to turn clear.
 This is one of the most common mistakes in machine polishing, usually caused by attempting to tackle too big an area for the machine being used, or trying to finish the job too quickly.

 The only exception to the rule is our advanced One Step All-in-One Compound which takes a few more passes to fully work through.
 This is because, unlike every other compound that can only break down slightly, One Step is designed to start off as a course cutting compound but refine down to a fine finishing polish.
 That means that you can tackle a heavy cut and still finish down to near flawless without changing products and pads along the way.